TrueBlocks/tokenomics/explorations/covalent/README.md

 as of the date of our study.
 While TrueBlocks easily handles addresses with more than 5,000 transactions due to the utter lack of rate limiting.
-We did this because Covalent has rate limiting and if we asked for address with more than 5,000 we had two problems: (1) too slow, (2) we would get banned from their site.
+We did this because Covalent has rate limiting and if we asked for address with more than 5,000 we had two problems: (1) Covalent was too slow to be practicable, (2) we would assumed we would have been banned from their site.

-## Range limited

-We limited the range of transactions to betwen 3,000,000 and 14,800,000 because covalent does not provide any transactions in the range XXX to XXX which is the Sept.
-2016 dDos attack.
-If we had included these transactions, it would have included over 29,000,000 additional records -- none of which had a material effect.
+## Block range limit

+Even if one of the addresses had transactions prior to block 3,000,000 or after 14,800,000, we removed these records.
+While it would have been totally fair to keep the transactions prior to block 3,000,000 we find that Covalent has chosen to remove a large collection of transactions that happened during the 2016 dDos attack on Ethereum.
+This is justfieable is those transactions had no "matieral" value.
+If we had included those records, the results of this study would have been significantly more in favor of TrueBlocks.

 ## Only studied addresses with less than 5,000 records

-Otherwise, Covalent would rate limit us and exclude us from their API.
+FOr similar issues, we chose to remove from our study any address with more than 5,000 records.
+Again, while TrueBlocks could have easily handled this many records, Covalent may have rate limited us, so we chose not to include those addresses.

-Not your node, not your data!
+Upshot: Not your node, not your data!

+# Using this repo

+1. Put your covalent key in a file called .env
+2. Run `./init` to create folders and build a simple tool (requires go 1.18 or later)
+3. Add your addresses to the file ./download (the addresses we used are listed in ./addresses.txt)
+4. All the results will be placed in appropriate-named subfolders in ./store